Travel The World

 View from Pão de Açucar

-A short trip to Brazil must being with at least 7 days.
+A short trip to Brazil must begin with at least 7 days.
 Anything less, and you’ll barely scratch the surface—probably just Rio de Janeiro and its immediate surroundings.
 But if you have a month or more, you can cover all the “must-see” destinations.

-One-Week Itinerary
+1-Week Itinerary

 4-6 Week Itinerary

-Of course, Brazil has way more to offer, but these are the highlights that are relatively easy to string together.
 Some other spots to consider: Amazonas (if you haven’t done a jungle trip elsewhere), Lençóis Maranhenses, Jalapão, Porto Seguro, Arraial d’Ajuda, and São Paulo.

 If you’re planning to visit during Carnival, add another 10 days in Rio, Salvador, or Florianópolis to experience the festivities in full swing.
+Click here to read everything you need to know about Carnival.

 Rio de Janeiro